 In the Target Release and Target Cycle fields, assign the open defects to the releases and cycles in which they are targeted to be fixed.

 Fix the open defects.
 This involves identifying the cause of the defects, modifying and rebuilding the application, and rerunning your tests.
 For example, if a defect does not recur, you can assign to the defect the status Closed.
 If a defect is detected again, you can reassign to the defect the status Open.
 When a defect is repaired, you can assign it the status Fixed.

 Analyze defect data by generating reports and graphs.

 Use one of the following:

 View defect data in a graph.
 On the Defects module menu, select Analysis > Graphs.
-For task details on generating graphs, see the How to Generate a Graph.
+For task details on generating graphs, see the Generate an entity graph.

 Create a report of defect data.
 On the Defects module menu, select Analysis > Project Report.
-For task details on creating reports, see How to Create Project Reports.
+For task details on creating reports, see Create and configure project reports.

-For task details on additional analysis tools in ALM, see the How to Analyze Data in ALM.
+For task details on additional analysis tools in ALM, see the Analysis.